drinkbeer/CodingQuestion/design/TopKProblem.md

 ### Components

 #### Web Server
-* The entry point for all clients,
+* The entry point for all clients, it is a huge cluster contains thousands of hosts.
 * Aggregate data on the fly or via a dedicated backend process that processes logs.
 It will have a buffer in memory which contains Count-min sketch and Min heap.
 Data is flushed based on either time or size.
 If the buffer is full, we will flush the buffer to disk; if we reach a specific time period (e.g. 1 minute), we flush the buffer to disk even though it's not full. (if it's count TopK exception, we could have a backend process to collect exceptions in logs, or we just aggregate the data, and send the logs to another cluster for further processing, based on the throughput; if it's count TopK shared links, we could aggretate the shared links on the fly)
 * Serialize data in a compact binary format (e.g. Apache Avro).